joeylitalien/noise2noise-pytorch/README.md

 ```

 Add your favorite images to the `data/test` folder.
 Only a handful will do to visually inspect the denoiser performance.

-### Monte Carlo rendering dataset

-See [below to create your own](#generating-renders), or download the [bathroom scene dataset](https://mcgill-my.sharepoint.com/:u:/g/personal/joey_litalien_mail_mcgill_ca/ESrJBzcYK0VDiapi_-NiFXQBk1GkMUqJw5zeJVzQ0VxJjg?e=ZhEmCv) (48/8/4 path traced renders @ 8 spp with albedo and normal buffers).

-You can also download the [dataset](https://benedikt-bitterli.me/nfor/denoising-data.zip) used by [Bitterli et al. (2016)](https://benedikt-bitterli.me/nfor/), which is open source.
-Note that you will need to manually organize its content into render/albedo/normal subdirectories for this dataset to work with this implementation.

 ## Training